Compare CSV Data to Existing Records In Your CRM

 How to Create a Report Comparing CSV to CRM Data

-You have data in a CSV exported from another app, but you have no idea if the records in the CSV already exist in your CRM, and If they do what data they contain.
+You have data in a CSV exported from another source, but you are unsure if the records in the CSV already exist in your CRM.
+Also, if they do exist, you are uncertain whether they match your CRM data.

 Process Summary